FAQ

 We could not do what we do without YOU.
 We welcome and depend on your volunteer time, financial support, and in-kind donations.
 Learn how you can help here.

-Through the buying power and sources that Preble Street has, every $1 of cash donated can be turned into more than $7 of food.
+Every $1 of cash donated to Preble Street can be turned into more than $7 of food.
+Literally every dollar makes a difference.
 Consequently, the most valuable way for a donor to help — and perhaps the easiest — is through a financial donation.
 While we appreciate and use every type of donation, we are able to make financial contributions go further.

 We accept certain food, clothing, personal hygiene, and shelter items.
 You can find our current needs and where to bring them here